-NEDP is a lesser-known option for earning the High School Equivalency Diploma.
-Similar to the GED, HiSET, and TASC exams, when students complete the NEDP program, they will receive a High School Equivalency Certificate or High School Diploma, depending on the state.
+The NEDP is a lesser-known option for earning the High School Equivalency Diploma.
+Similar to the GED and HiSET exams, when students complete the NEDP program, they will receive a High School Equivalency Certificate or High School Diploma, depending on the state.

 The National External Diploma Program (NEDP) allows adults to demonstrate they master high school-level knowledge and skills by completing academic tasks and demonstrating life skills.